The Basics about Humans, Global Warming, Climate Change, Climate Denial, and Solutions

 The more CO2 we put into the atmosphere, the more the ocean will try to absorb it, which means our oceans are becoming more acidic.
 Even small changes in pH can be potentially devastating for plants, animals, and humans1, 2.

 Scientists have measured/observed examples of climate change impacts on sea life, including rapid decay of the protective shell of pteropod species (in less than 45 days).
-Pteropods represent a food resource for krill and whales, which is a good example of the enormous impact even a small climate change has on large food chains.
+Pteropods represent a food resource for krill and whales, which is a good example of the enormous impact even a small change in climate has on large food chains.

 According to a 2011 State of the World’s Forests report, humans were removing about 13 million hectares of forest per year, between 2000 and 2010.
 Removing large amounts of land does have an impact on erosion, climate, and air pollution.
 Additionally, large amounts of animals are displaced/stressed.